-The UB School of Social Work offers a world class, affordable education.
+The UB School of Social Work offers a world class education.
 We integrate trauma-informed and human rights (TI-HR) perspectives into all aspects of our program, preparing graduates to be successful social workers in the 21st century.

 The social work profession has given little attention to trauma-informed practice principles, and in the United States, the profession lags behind its international counterparts in promoting human rights in all areas of social work practice.
-Here we recognize that these perspectives are related.
+Here at UBSSW, we recognize that these perspectives are related and incredibly meaningful.

-We still teach the in-depth knowledge and practice, theory and research methods students want in the MSW program.
-The trauma-informed and human rights lenses complement this by helping social workers better understand the work they do.
+Through our MSW program, students gain in-depth knowledge and practice, theory and research methods — the trauma-informed and human rights lenses complement this by helping social workers better understand the work they do.

 Trauma-informed social work takes into account the potential role of traumatic life events and development of individuals using service delivery systems.
 Trauma-informed social workers recognize the staggering prevalence of traumatic experiences in the histories of many clients.
 Social workers with a trauma-informed lens ask their clients “What happened to you?” rather than “What is wrong with you?”

-We seek to explore the intersection of traumatic experiences with human rights violations, from local to global, as trauma and human rights violations frequently go hand in hand.
+Because trauma and human rights violations frequently go hand in hand, we seek to explore the intersection of traumatic experiences with human rights violations, from local to global.

-We as social workers are committed to the promotion of social and economic justice.
+As social workers, we are committed to promoting social and economic justice.
 A human rights perspective entails a focus on the need for social action for community change — a key part of the recovery process for trauma survivors.

 Here are a few examples of courses that integrate trauma-informed and human rights perspectives into the MSW curriculum.